3rd Sustainment Command (Expeditionary): Badge and Motto

 On 3 November 1976, the distinctive badge for the 3d COSCOM was authorized.
 The Korean tae-geuk within the octagon shape represents the unit's eight campaigns in the Korean War.
 The red, white, and blue interlaced chevronels symbolize the strong support offered by the command; three chevronels further distinguish the designation of the 3d Corps Support Command.
 Buff (gold) and scarlet are colors used for support units.

 3d COSCOM adapted its official motto "Sustaining the Line!" in the fall of 1977.
 The command sponsored a contest for soldiers to provide a motto for the unit crest.
 In a meeting in early October, a dozen possible mottoes from soldiers across the command were selected.
-Warrant Officer Richard Jones of the 881st Maintenance Battalion, received a $25 savings bond for his contribution of "Sustaining the Line!"
+Warrant Officer Richard Jones of the 881st Maintenance Company, 8th Maintenance Battalion received a $25 savings bond for his contribution of "Sustaining the Line!"

 In 2020, the 3rd ESC updated their motto to "Spears Ready!" to better reflect their new insignia and expeditionary capabilities.

 Korea

-The 3d Logistical Command arrived in Korea just 11 days after MacArthur's invasion and was assigned to X Corps.
+The 3rd Logistical Command arrived in Korea just 11 days after MacArthur's invasion and was assigned to X Corps.
 The command, just activated on 19 September under the Japan Logistical Command which was supporting the Eighth Army in Korea as the Far East Command requisitioning agency, assumed the task to unload, receive, store, and forward supplies for the X Corps.
 It established an initial supply level of 15 days and provided anti-aircraft and beach defense of the Inchon area.
 The concept of using a logistical command was a new one evolving from experiences during World War II.
 Korea marked the first use in combat of a logistical command organized under an approved table of organization.
 The attached corps combat service support structure was capable of providing support to units and included ordnance, quartermaster, transportation and medical units.

 Prior to its inactivation on 20 March 1953, the 3d Logistical Command participated in eight Korean campaigns including the first United Nations Counter Offensive and three Korean winter campaigns.
 The command received two Republic of Korea Presidential Unit Citations for its meritorious service during the conflict.